 - If you are supplying your own yarn, is it suitable for machine knitting?
-We have our Australian Merino yarn spun in India at one of the largest commercial spinning mills in the world.
+We have our Australian Merino yarn spun at one of the largest commercial spinning mills in the world.
 They are superb at commercial spinning and get it right each and every time while also professionally supplying us with certificates of authenticity proving which farms they purchased the greasy wool from.
 Some of our commission knitting customers have their yarns spun at other reputable spinners in Italy, New Zealand and for smaller volumes, even Australia.
 There is no way to determine if your yarn will be suitable for machine knitting without testing it as the list of variables are huge.

 - Insufficiencies in the yarn such as it being twisted too tight or too loose;

 - Imperfections in the yarn such as small bits of fluff or even little woodchips that break our machine needles;